Pembroke Lawn Grubs Control Services

 Contact Pembroke's Department of Public Works for Grub-Damaged Turf Disposal & Treatment Debris Management

 Proper disposal of grub-damaged turf and treatment debris is essential for environmental protection and regulatory compliance in Pembroke.
-Seasonal yard waste collection runs from April–November, requiring biodegradable paper bags only (no plastic), as mandated by the Massachusetts Department of Environmental Protection.
-The Transfer Station operates during posted hours and requires resident permits or stickers, with fees based on load type.
-Residents must dispose of grub-infested turf, thatch, and soil plugs from core aeration according to municipal guidelines.
-Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with local composting programs.
-Pesticide containers must be triple-rinsed and documented, with disposal at household hazardous waste events—never in regular trash or recycling.
-Disposal in streets, gutters, or storm drains is strictly prohibited due to MS4 regulations.
+Seasonal yard waste collection runs from April through November, requiring the use of biodegradable paper bags only—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
+Residents must follow Transfer Station procedures, including obtaining permits or stickers and adhering to posted fee structures.
+Grub-infested turf, thatch, and soil plugs from core aeration should be separated for municipal composting.
+Post-treatment renovation debris, such as removed turf and overseeding waste, must be coordinated with local composting programs.
+Pesticide containers require triple-rinsing and documentation, with disposal only at household hazardous waste events—never in regular trash or recycling.
+Disposal in streets, gutters, or storm drains is strictly prohibited to prevent MS4 violations and protect local waterways.

 Pembroke Department of Public Works